 Silica is a type of natural, mineral crystal made of silicon dioxide that is found in rocks, stones, sand, gravel and clay.
-The most common kind is called quartz, which is often used in engineered stone benchtops.

 Silica-containing materials consist of tiny particles, which can get into the air when disturbed.
-Disturbance can be caused by working with them such as when cutting, grinding or polishing a material, like in the photo here.
+Disturbance can be caused by working with them such as when blasting, drilling or excavating, like in the photo here.